FDA Import

 What is a Notice of FDA Action?

-How to get off FDA Red List (Import Alert)?
+How do I get off the FDA Red List (Import Alert)?

 Can I move my container during detention?